vikasbadoni031/golang/kubectl-deploystat/Readme.md

-# Golang - CLI Application
+# Golang - CLI Application to view Kubernetes Deployment Stats

 - Golang CLI Application to get CPU, memory stats related to deployment using Cobra package.
-- Takes deployment name as a substring input and lists all deployments with the matching string
+- Takes deployment name as a substring input and lists all deployments with the matching string.
 - Namespace(-n) as a flag input.
-- This is a kubectl plugin and can be integrated with kubectl.
+- This is a kubectl plugin, So can be integrated with kubectl.
-- If the deployment doesnt have resource set it will show the custom message.
+- If the deployment doesn't have resources values set it will show the custom message.

 ## Prerequesites Tools